jjviana/jjviana.github.io/_posts/2018-12-11-Explaining-Deep-NLP-Models.md

 loved (1.976) this (0.404) film (-0.070) , (-0.273) but (-0.060) the (-0.018) main (0.200) actor (-0.519) sucks (-2.084) .
 (0.445) : 0.542

 Oops.
 Only 54.2% probability of positive.
 The network certainly misses some aspects of the word 'I', even though it dislike others.
-Lets replace it for a different pornoum:
+Let's try to replace it for a different pronoun:

 We (-0.324) loved (2.485) this (0.709) film (0.233) , (-0.642) but (-0.222) the (-0.196) main (-0.072) actor (-0.521) sucks (-1.543) .
 (0.094) : 0.884

-We can see from the word score and output probability that tne model likes 'We' a little better than 'I'.
-But it still doesnt like something about 'We'.
-Lets change it for a very different word:
+We can see from the word score and output probability that the model likes 'We' a little better than 'I'.
+But it still doesn't like something about 'We'.
+Let's change it for a very different word:

 Fans (1.127) loved (2.173) this (0.521) film (0.074) , (-0.742) but (-0.350) the (-0.326) main (-0.210) actor (-0.629) sucks (-1.584) . (-0.055)  : 0.894